 The classics say that Qi follows Yi and manifests itself as a result.
 Everything that is, has previously existed as an intention (Yi).
-In that context Wu Wei signifies to be with intention or to have intention.
+In this context Wu Wei signifies to be with intention or to have intention.
 However, Wu Wei does not mean to do nothing at all.

 Intention should not be mistaken for will.

 - focused: when I use my will, I am working towards a probably externally set, more or less arbitrary goal.

 - a state of doing: effort is necessary to reach that goal.

 - future being: will projects into the future, it has to do with a desire for change.

 - is a condition of purposeful being.

 - enables the energy to flow, guiding it on its path (the natural state of energy is to flow).